-Standard 5: Students will apply knowledge of grammar and rhetorical style to reading and writing.
+Standard 5: Students will expand and apply knowledge of grammar, usage, mechanics, and style to comprehend, analyze, and/or evaluate a variety of texts.

 This is a DOK 1 because the student applies knowledge about subject-verb agreement.

 - A. Because the subject "people" is plural and the sentence is in the past tense, the use of "are" is incorrect. - B. Because the subject "people" is plural and the sentence is in the past tense, the use of "am" is incorrect. - C. Correct.
 For correct subject and verb agreement, the auxiliary "were" is the correct form to use with the past tense verb "worried" to agree with the plural subject "people." - D. Because the subject "people" is plural and the sentence is in the past tense, the use of "was" is incorrect.